-To learn more about the Fauquier County Public Library's collection of databases, events or programs, visit us on Facebook, Twitter or online.
+To learn more about the Fauquier County Public Library's collection, events or programs, visit us on Facebook, Twitter or online.